LeoGomes0919/LeoGomes0919/README.md

 Passionate about development.

+Senior Software Engineer
-Graduated in Information Technology, Fullstack developer.
+Graduated in Information Technology
+Postgraduate in Software Engineering